sm3131/weather-dashboard/README.md

 # Description

-The weather dashboard app was created to provide users a convenient way to search for weather in their cities or other cities of interest.
+The weather dashboard app was created to provide users with a convenient way to search for weather in their cities or other cities of interest.
 This app allows users to search cities by their city name, city and state, city and country, or city, state, and country.
 After submitting their search the user is presented with both current weather data as well as the five day weather forecast.
-The data provided includes, current temps, high temps, low temps, wind speed, humidity, and UV index.
+The data provided includes: current temps, high temps, low temps, wind speed, humidity, and UV index.
 It also provides weather icons to visually show the current and forecasted weather conditions (i.e. sunny, cloudy, rain, snow, etc.).

 # Table of Contents
 - [Built With](#built-with)